IndraNaik/docker-revision/README.md

 - ✅ **Using distroless images** eliminates unnecessary dependencies.
 - ✅ **Custom bridge networks** enable better container-to-container communication.
 - ✅ **Docker volumes** help persist important data like logs and database files.
+- ✅ Docker Compose simplifies container management for production, testing, and development environments.

-This guide provides a structured approach to networking and production-ready Docker builds. 🚀
+This guide provides a structured approach to networking and production-ready Docker builds 🚀 and Happy Dockering! 🐳

 ---